 The nomination should include (1) a statement of nomination (maximum length of two single-spaced pages, authored by one or a maximum of two individuals or a maximum of three-minute multimodal composition), stating specific contributions of the nominee in the aforementioned criteria; (2) an attached current CV of the nominee (or a comparable summary of the nominee’s major scholarship and service achievements); and (3) a 50-word summary of the nominee’s contributions to diversity efforts.
 Due to the stipulated need for confidentiality of nominations, only these nominated materials will be accepted.

-The nomination deadline is June 1, 2022.
+The Nomination Period for 2023 Award has passed.
+Nominations for the 2024 Award will open in March, 2023.
 Award selection is made by November 30 annually.
 Please submit your nomination using the form at the bottom of the call for nominations page.